-Today’s recipe is another yummy egg dish that I adapted from a recipe I found in Simple and Delicious magazine.
+Today’s recipe for Weekend Breakfast Bake is another yummy egg dish that I adapted from a recipe I found in Simple and Delicious magazine.
 This recipe only takes 5 ingredients and turns out so delicious.
 It also comes together quickly and would be easy to make for Christmas breakfast.
 The secret ingredient is a can of cream of mushroom soup.

 Yesterday, I shared another tasty egg dish along with a bunch of others that are my favorite.
 Today, I want to share a few drink ideas and fruit side dishes for you Christmas breakfast.